RaphaelIT7/gmod-holylib/README.md

 (This argument will reduce memory usage & should improve performance slightly)<br>

 Create a copy of the given VoiceData and sets it onto the specific index and overrides any data thats already present.<br>

+### VoiceStream functions for playback
+These functions mainly make it easier to play the VoiceData.<br>
+you can have a Think hook and call `VoiceStream:GetNextTick` once per Tick and either it returns a VoiceData for that Tick or it returns `nil`.<br>
+This way you don't need to keep track of a counter yourself to play the VoiceData from.<br>

+#### int (previousTick) VoiceStream:ResetTick(number resetTick = 0)
+Resets the current tick of the voicestream back to the given value or `0`<br>
+Returns the tick it was previously at<br>

+#### VoiceData VoiceStream:GetNextTick(bool directData = false)
+directData - If true it will set the VoiceData itself **instead of** creating a copy that would be saved, if you modify the VoiceData after you called this, you will change the VoiceData stored in the stream!<br>
+(This argument will reduce memory usage & should improve performance slightly)<br>

+Returns the VoiceData of the next tick and increments the internal tick counter by one.<br>

+#### VoiceData VoiceStream:GetCurrentTick(bool directData = false)
+directData - If true it will set the VoiceData itself **instead of** creating a copy that would be saved, if you modify the VoiceData after you called this, you will change the VoiceData stored in the stream!<br>
+(This argument will reduce memory usage & should improve performance slightly)<br>

+Returns the VoiceData of the current tick without changing the internal tick count<br>

+#### VoiceData VoiceStream:GetPreviousTick(bool directData = false)
+directData - If true it will set the VoiceData itself **instead of** creating a copy that would be saved, if you modify the VoiceData after you called this, you will change the VoiceData stored in the stream!<br>
+(This argument will reduce memory usage & should improve performance slightly)<br>

+Returns the VoiceData of the previous tick and decrements the counter by one<br>

 ### Hooks